 Subsidiaries are all entities over which the Company exercises control.
-The Company exercises control on an entity when the Company is exposed to, or has rights to, variable returns from its participation in the entity and has the ability to affect those returns through its power exercised over the entity.
-The Company does not prepare and publish consolidated financial statements because the financial statements of the company itself and its subsidiaries are included in the consolidated financial statements prepared by the parent Company VIOHALCO S.A. and for that reason, based on IAS 27, it is not required to prepare consolidated financial statements.
+The group exercises control on an entity when the group is exposed to, or has rights to, variable returns from its participation in the entity and has the ability to affect those returns through its power exercised over the entity.
+The Company does not prepare and publish consolidated financial statements because the financial statements of the company itself and its subsidiaries are included in the consolidated financial statements prepared by the parent Company SIDENOR STEEL PRODUCTS MANUFACTURING COMPANY S.A. and for that reason, based on IAS 27, it is not required to prepare consolidated financial statements.